 Walk-in tubs make bathing safe and convenient, and they can also improve your overall health in several ways:

-- Provide symptom relief: Those suffering from conditions such as arthritis, diabetes, rheumatism, fibromyalgia or general muscle or joint pain and stiffness can benefit from the soothing effects of a walk-in tub.
+- Symptom relief: Those suffering from conditions such as arthritis, diabetes, rheumatism, fibromyalgia or general muscle or joint pain and stiffness can benefit from the soothing effects of a walk-in tub.

-- Improve circulation: A walk-in tub can also help improve overall circulation, leading to increased mobility and less pain.
+- Better circulation: A walk-in tub can also help improve overall circulation, leading to increased mobility and less pain.

-- Promote relaxation and stress relief: A walk-in tub can provide peace of mind as well as give you a relaxing and stress-relieving experience.
-It can also improve your quality of sleep with soothing chromatherapy, hydrotherapy, massage and air bath features.
+- Relaxation and stress relief: A walk-in tub can give you a relaxing and stress-relieving experience.
+It can also improve your quality of sleep with soothing chromotherapy, hydrotherapy, massage and air bath features.

 Disadvantages of walk-in tubs